 We’re split in to three Business Units (Civil Aerospace, Defence and Power Systems) which align with our strategic vision to pioneer cutting-edge technologies that deliver vital power.

-We are one of the world’s leading producers of aero engines for large civil aircraft and corporate jets.
-We are the second largest provider of defence aero engines in the world.
-Rolls-Royce is well established in the marine sector where we design vessels and integrate power systems.
-We have a growing presence in civil nuclear power, drawing on our skills and experience of over 50 years in powering nuclear submarines.
+We’re one of the world’s leading producers of aero engines for large civil aircraft and corporate jets, and the second largest provider of defence aero engines in the world.
+We design vessels and integrate power systems for the marine sector, and we have a growing presence in civil nuclear power, drawing on our skills and experience of over 50 years in powering nuclear submarines.
 Our MTU brand is world-renowned in high-speed diesel engines powering applications as diverse as rail locomotives and luxury yachts.

 We support our customers through a worldwide network of offices, manufacturing and service facilities.